-In education, schools prepare students to succeed in the future they will inherit.
+In education, you prepare students to succeed in the future they will inherit.

-“In the past, our school systems have always taken an apprentice approach to teaching.
-At some point, beginners shadowed someone who’d mastered a skill, and learned from them.
+“In the past, our school systems had always taken an apprentice approach to teaching.
+At some point, you shadowed someone who’d mastered a skill and you learned from them.
 But then, when we got to the industrial age, we wanted to have folks move in assembly lines, if you will, so we had to form these classrooms where kids sit in rows and columns and all follow a common set of directions.
-In this, I think, we have failed the kinesthetic learners,” Mr. Bassil said.
+In this, I think, we failed the kinesthetic learners.

-That real-world experience is baked into the goals for the new Dr. Albert Cohen Family Center for Entrepreneurial Studies, which has been under construction on campus during the recent school year and is scheduled to open this fall.
+That real-world experience is baked into the goals for the new Dr. Albert Cohen Family Center for Entrepreneurial Studies, which opened in January 2018.

 The state of the art facility encompasses 13,366 square feet.
-It will include flexible spaces, a media center, a 180-seat auditorium, a student commons, a tech support center and laboratories dedicated to the instruction of robotics, computer science and design technology.
+It will include flexible spaces, a media center, a 183-seat auditorium, a student commons, a tech support center and laboratories dedicated to the instructions of robotics, computer science and design technology.

-“Ideally, if my dream for the center becomes true, in the Upper School we will be connecting all of the subject areas.
-I have a hard time even saying STEM now, because I don’t want it to be limited to just those four areas.
-We should also want to add Arts, so then it would be STEAM, and Social Studies because so many of society’s problems are identified there, so perhaps we should be calling it STEAMS.”
+“Ideally, if my dream for the center becomes true, in the Upper School, we will be connecting all of the subject areas.
+I have a hard time even saying STEM now because I don’t want it to be limited to just those four.
+We should want to add Arts, so then it would be STEAM, and Social Studies, because so many of society’s problems are identified there, so perhaps we should be calling it STEAMS.”

-One of Mr. Bassil’s first STEAM undertakings was “Eat Your Kart Out,” a one-week immersion program that offers about 16 Saint Andrew’s students the opportunity to build a go-kart and then race it.
-It is an example of the kind of kinesthetic learning experience Mr. Bassil believes can be so valuable.
-Working as teams, with mentoring from Mr. Bassil, other faculty members and advisers to the robotics club, the students have five days to build an electric go-kart from the ground up.
+One of his first STEAM undertakings was “Eat Your Kart Out,” a one-week immersion program that each year offers about 16 Saint Andrew’s students the opportunity to build a go-kart and then race it.
+It is an example of the kind of kinesthetic learning experience Mr. Bassil believes can be so valuable to kids.
+Working as teams with mentoring from Mr. Bassil, other faculty members and advisers to the robotics club, the students have five days to build an electric go-kart from the ground up.
 If they can get it done in that time, they get to race it.
-The basic ingredients are contained in a kit, but participants get full exposure to the world of mechanics and engineering.
-Amendments to the body design and wheels, and various other tweaks that optimize vehicle look and performance, are the result of team creativity and collaboration.
+The basic ingredients are contained in a kit, but participants get a full exposure to the world of mechanics and engineering.
+Amendments to the body design, wheels and various other tweaks that optimize vehicle look and performance are the result of team creativity and collaboration.
 After field and performance testing, the karts are prominently displayed on campus for several months.

-Building the Design Technology program has occupied Mr. Bassil’s every extra moment for the better part of the last five years.
-As much energy as he has invested, he is also the first to point to all the help and support that has come from all parts of the Saint Andrew’s community, including students, parents, administrators, and alumni.
+Building out the Design Technology program has occupied Mr. Bassil’s every extra moment for the better part of the last five years.
+As much energy as he has invested, he is also the first to point to all the help and support that has come from all parts of Saint Andrew’s, including students, parents, administrators, and alumni.
 The program now has roots from JK-12 and also out into the community through the robotics club, “The Dirty Mechanics.”
-The club is hosted at Saint Andrew’s but also connects with other schools, students, and adult mentors.
+The club is hosted at Saint Andrew’s but also connects with other schools, kids, and adult mentors.

 Starting with Lego Robots

 The Design Tech path begins in the Lower School with Legos.
 You know, those sharp-edged little plastic bricks that can cause soul-crushing pain when you inadvertently step on one barefoot.
-Today Legos have their own movie franchise and theme park, but at Saint Andrew’s, Legos (and more specifically their robot, kit-building cousins, like Little Bits coding kits) have become the initial building blocks in the Lower School tech curriculum.
+Today, Legos have their own movie franchise and theme park, but at Saint Andrew’s, Legos (and more specifically their robot kit-building cousins, like Little Bits coding kits) have become the initial building blocks in the Lower School tech curricula.

-Mr. Taylor Bergman is the engineering and robotics instructor for the Lower School, which began the new program in 2015.
-Mr. Bergman came to Saint Andrew’s from Fort Myers, where he was the K-5 engineering educator for the Lee County school district and helped develop some of the curricula there.
+Taylor Bergman is the engineering and robotics instructor for the Lower School, which began the new program in 2015.
+Mr. Bergman came to Saint Andrew’s from Fort Myers, where he was the K-5 engineering educator for the Lee County school district and helped develop some of the curriculum there.

-Recently in Mr. Bergman’s class, student projects to design emojis were displayed on one wall.
-In the center of the room, a group of very active and energetic second graders was noisily engaged in a hands on, skill-development and problem-solving exercise designed to help them understand how to compete respectfully.
+On a recent visit to Mr. Bergman’s class, student projects to design emojis were underway on one wall.
+In the center of the room, a group of very active and energetic second graders was noisily engaged in a hands-on skill development and problem-solving exercise designed to help them understand how to respectfully compete.
 Another handful of students was engaged with tasks on iPads.
 And at the back of the room, two 3-D printers whirred, making parts for one of the robot kits.
-While 3D printers still seem like magic to many adults, for these elementary students, a printer that makes whatever parts they need is not all that amazing.
+While 3-D printers still seem like magic to many adults, for these elementary students, a printer that makes whatever parts you need is not all that amazing.
 It’s just another tool, like an iPad, or a pen, that has always been in their world.

 “My students are fearless about technology,” Mr. Bergman said.
-“The first year we had the 3D printer, I gave the kids a big tutorial about it, and they just flew through it.
+“The first year we had the 3D printer, I gave the kids this big tutorial about it, and they just flew through it.
 That happens a lot.
-I’ll plan something and expect it to take four classes for them to grasp it, and they finish in two because they are so comfortable with it.
+I’ll plan something and expect them to take four classes to grasp it, and they will finish in two because they are so comfortable with it.
 They regularly exceed my expectations.”

-Mr. Bergman added that one Saint Andrew’s’ great strengths is the parents and how supportive they are.
-He said parents have not only suggested some great kits and tools to consider, but in several cases they have also purchased and generously contributed the kits for his classes, enhancing his ability to test-drive new teaching tools and to increase hands-on time for the students.
+Mr. Bergman said one of the great strengths of Saint Andrew’s are the parents and how supportive they are.
+He said parents have not only suggested some great kits and tools to consider; in several cases they have also purchased and generously contributed kits for his classes, enhancing his ability to test-drive new teaching tools and to increase hands-on time for the students.

 Hands-on is a key ingredient.
-Sometimes, perhaps too often, students who can’t sit still, who have trouble maintaining focus in a classroom, may be diagnosed with hyperactivity.
+Sometimes, perhaps too often, kids who can’t sit still, kids who have trouble maintaining focus in a classroom, will end up with a hyperactivity diagnosis.

 As currently designed, the active and tactile nature of the Design Tech curriculum is particularly well adapted to meet this need.

-“I’ve experienced this situation with my brother, who I always believed was much more intelligent than I was, but the education system didn’t do well for him because he couldn’t sit still.
+“I’ve experienced this with my brother, who I always believed was much more intelligent than I was, but the education system didn’t do well for him because he couldn’t sit still.
 I have two daughters.
-One of them was on the robotics team here.
+One of them, Sibelle, is currently a student at Saint Andrew’s and is on the robotics team.
 We noticed when she was two years old, she would not allow someone else to fasten her car seat belt for her.
 She insisted on doing it; she wanted to touch it and hear it click into place.
-She has always been a very tactile learner.”
+She has always been a very tactile learner.

-Mr. Bassil added, “There are children who just need to move, who learn best by doing.
+“There are kids who just need to move, who learn best by doing.
 That’s part of what led me to work on developing this program.
-Also, for those who don’t always test well, this is another way to uncover their intelligence and stimulate their curiosity.”
+Also, for kids who don’t always test well, this is another way to uncover their intelligence and stimulate their curiosity.”

 As children move into the Middle School, the design tech curriculum at present focuses on exploratory periods in the morning where students work to assemble more advanced Lego robots.
 Wherever possible, Mr. Bassil said, efforts are made to tie elements of the projects back to science and math concepts being taught in the classroom.